 Have you ever wondered why we say ‘pardon my French?’
-We have, so we asked the French language experts at Newsdle, the news-based French learning app.
-It’s a fascinating story… here’s what they say:
+We have, so we asked some French language experts and it’s a fascinating story… here’s what they say:

 The term “pardon my French” has been used regularly for almost 200 years.
 It’s used to excuse the fact that you’ve sworn, or are about to swear or use offensive language.
 It’s a widely used term, even in popular movies like Ferris Bueller’s Day Off!
 And you don’t have to speak French or even be a Francophile to use the phrase.